peter-evans/create-pull-request/docs/updating.md

 ## New features

-- Unpushed commits made during the workflow before the action runs will now be considered as changes to be raised in the pull request
+- Unpushed commits made during the workflow before the action runs will now be considered as changes to be raised in the pull request.
+See [Controlling commits](https://github.com/peter-evans/create-pull-request/tree/v2-beta#controlling-commits) for details.
-- New commits made to the pull request base will now be taken into account when pull requests are updated
+- New commits made to the pull request base will now be taken into account when pull requests are updated.
-- If an updated pull request no longer differs from its base it will automatically be closed and the pull request branch deleted
+- If an updated pull request no longer differs from its base it will automatically be closed and the pull request branch deleted.